Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5

 \subsection{Spatial predictions}

-Predictions of \PMp{} concentrations across the Greater London region were generated using the ExDF model and compared against those from EAC4.
-Figure \ref{fig:DF_mapity_maps} illustrates the expected shortfall (i.e., the average of threshold exceedances) and the range of threshold exceedances (i.e., difference between maximum and minimum value), for both the EAC4 data and ExDF predictions.
+Predictions of \PMp{} concentrations across the Greater London region were generated using the ExDF model and compared against those from CAMSRA.
+Figure \ref{fig:DF_mapity_maps} illustrates the expected shortfall (i.e., the average of threshold exceedances) and the range of threshold exceedances (i.e., difference between maximum and minimum value), for both the CAMSRA data and ExDF predictions.
 Together, these two statistics capture the location and spread of threshold exceedances.
-The expected shortfall estimates in the top row of Figure \ref{fig:DF_mapity_maps} show that the EAC4 data exhibit minimal variability, with smooth spatial patterns.
+The expected shortfall estimates in the top row of Figure \ref{fig:DF_mapity_maps} show that the CAMSRA data exhibit minimal variability, with smooth spatial patterns.
 The largest expected shortfall value of \SI{6.2}{\micro\gram}/m$^3$ is observed in central London, followed by the southwestern region.
 In contrast, the ExDF model reveals different spatial patterns, with the largest shortfall value of \SI{9.07}{\micro\gram}/m$^3$ located on the east coast.
 Additionally, diagonal patterns in both ExDF plots align with the directions of high-frequency wind gusts in the region.

-{Figure \ref{fig:DF_mapity_maps2} compares the expected shortfall predicted by the EAC4 and ExDF models against observations from the AURN stations.
-The EAC4 data shows overly smooth threshold exceedances, especially near the coast, while the ExDF model provides a more accurate representation, particularly at sites outside the city centre.
-The higher \PMp{} values along the coast are consistent with findings from \citet{yang_maritime_2023}, which attributed the increased concentrations to emissions from maritime transport and other related sources, as well as salt content from the sea.} {Overall, the maps emphasise the differences between threshold exceedances in the EAC4 data and the ExDF predictions---highlighting the value of data fusion in applications that focus on extreme values.}
+{Figure \ref{fig:DF_mapity_maps2} compares the expected shortfall predicted by the CAMSRA data and the ExDF model against observations from the AURN stations.
+The CAMSRA data shows overly smooth threshold exceedances, especially near the coast, while the ExDF model provides a more accurate representation, particularly at sites outside the city centre.
+In central London, however, the ExDF surface tends to slightly {underestimate} the observed expected shortfall at some stations, likely reflecting spatial smoothing inherited from the gridded background field and latent structure, which can damp highly localised urban peaks.
+The higher \PMp{} values along the coast are consistent with findings from \citet{yang_maritime_2023}, which attributed the increased concentrations to emissions from maritime transport and other related sources, as well as salt content from the sea.} {Overall, the maps emphasise the differences between threshold exceedances in the CAMSRA data and the ExDF predictions---highlighting the value of data fusion in applications that focus on extreme values.}